xorbitsai/inference/doc/source/models/custom.rst

 * reasoning_start_tag: A special token or prompt used to explicitly instruct the LLM to begin its chain-of-thought or reasoning process in its output.
 * reasoning_end_tag: A special token or prompt used to explicitly mark the end of the model's chain-of-thought or reasoning process in its output.
 * cache_config: A string representing the parameters and rules for how the system stores and manages temporary data (cache).
-* virtualenv: An array refers to the name or path of a self-contained Python environment used to isolate dependencies required to run a specific model or project.
-Please refer to :ref:`this document <virtualenv>`.
+* virtualenv: A settings object for model dependency isolation.
+Please refer to :ref:`this document <virtualenv>` for details.

 Register a Custom Model
 ~~~~~~~~~~~~~~~~~~~~~~~